-Many people are not allowed to make tax-deductible contributions to their regular IRA, or the amount of the contribution may be limited.
-If your income exceeds specific levels, certain restrictions may apply to you that affect your ability to deduct your contributions.
+If your income exceeds specific levels, you may not be able to make tax-deductible contributions to your regular IRA, or the amount of your contribution may be limited.
+Certain restrictions may affect your ability to deduct your contributions.

-However, you still can save for your retirement with a non-deductible IRA contribution.
-Although your non deductible IRA contributions will not reduce your taxes in the year you make them, the earnings on them are tax-deferred, a key tax advantage of a regular IRA.
+But you still can save for your retirement with a non-deductible IRA contribution.
+Although your non-deductible IRA contributions won't reduce your taxes in the year you make them, you can tax-defer the earnings on them, a key tax advantage of a regular IRA.

-It may be discouraging when you don't receive any immediate tax benefit from a non-deductible IRA contribution.
-But the tax-deferred growth can be significant, and may ultimately make the contribution worthwhile, especially if you expect to have a lower tax rate after you retire than you do now.
+Although you don't receive any immediate tax benefit from a non-deductible IRA contribution, the tax-deferred growth can be significant, and it may ultimately make the contribution worthwhile, especially if you expect to have a lower tax rate after you retire than you do now.

 When you take your regular IRA distributions during retirement, you pay taxes on the growth.
-However, any non-deductible contributions are treated as your basis.
+But any non-deductible contributions are treated as your basis (your sum total).
 Since you effectively paid tax on the money when you made the contribution, you won’t have to pay tax on it again later.

-For example, say you had made a $2,000 non-deductible contribution one year ago and your account balance, through additional deductible contributions and investment growth, was worth $20,000 when you make a withdrawal.
-If you were to make a $1,000 withdrawal during retirement, only $900 would be considered taxable income since 10% ($2,000 divided by $20,000) was a return of a non-deductible basis.
+Let's say you made a $2,000 non-deductible contribution one year ago, and your account balance, through additional deductible contributions and investment growth, was worth $20,000 when you make a withdrawal.
+If you were to make a $1,000 withdrawal during retirement, only $900 would be considered taxable income, since 10% ($2,000 divided by $20,000) was a return of a non-deductible basis.